lbjohnson01/qctools/docs/playback_filters.md

 * Field: If the checkbox is enabled the player will show two waveforms side-by-side that depict field 1 and field 2 separately.
 * Intensity: Set intensity.
 Smaller values are useful to find out how many values of the same luminance are distributed across input rows/columns.
 Default value is 0.1\.
 Allowed range is [0, 1].
 * Mode: The vectorscope filter can be adjusted to different displays.
 The default is 'color3'.
 See [FFmpeg's vectorscope documentation](https://ffmpeg.org/ffmpeg-filters.html#vectorscope) for information on each option.
-* Peak: If enabled, the vectorscope will outline the extent of the plotted values to show an envelope around the plotted values.
-Peak may be adjusted to outline the extent frame-per-frame or over time.

 ![Vectorscope](media/vectorscope_illegal.jpg)